 At the summit of Bellevue Hill a centennial Peppertree rises over the skyline; two homes lie beneath its vast canopy.
-To one side of the fence, The Oculus House https://luigirosselli.com/residential/oculi-house and to the other, Peppertree Villa, a skilfully designed late 1920s home.
+To one side of the fence, The Oculi House and to the other, Peppertree Villa, a skillfully designed late 1920s home.

 One day the owners of the two homes met under this tree; they discussed botany and architecture.
 This was how Luigi Rosselli Architects came to be selected to respectfully revive and refresh this beautifully designed residence.

 During the 1920s, while Europe sought to wash away the trauma of World War I through radical architectural styles such as constructivism and cubist inspired modernism, Australia chose to find comfort in the familiarity of classicism.
 Mediterranean classicism provided the dominant source of inspiration for homes built at ‘the top end of town’.
 With the Peppertree Villa, this classicism was expressed through a grand entry loggia or portico to the side of the house, and magnificent fireplaces and well-proportioned rooms to its interior.